aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

 $$ \frac{\dot{T}}{T} = D \frac{\ddot{X}}{X}$$ (16)

-Both sides of this equation are dependent on two different vaiarb
+Both sides of this equation are dependent on two different variables and hence must be equal to the same constant (say $k$).